-“I was telling Bernie (Cardinal Law, if you please) that you lived in Israel and are really interested in religion and stuff.”
+The morning on which Cardinal Law was due to visit, Garry called.
+“I was telling Bernie (Cardinal Law) that you used to live in Israel and are really interested in religion and stuff.”

 “So he’ll be dropping by for a visit.”

 “I think he’s on the front steps.
 Yup, there he is.
 Gotta run.
 Love you.
 Have a great day.”

 BING BONG said the doorbell.
 I looked at me.
 At least I was not still in my nightgown.
 The house was almost acceptable.
 Thanks for all the warning, Gar, I thought.
 Showtime!
 And in swept His Grace, His Eminence, wearing the red skull-cap and clothed in a long, black wool cloak.
 Impressive.